-(II) Performance linked cash compensation (short term incentive)
+- (II) Performance linked cash compensation (short term incentive) - i) Overview ii) Calculation method

-i) Overview

 We determine the total amount based on profit attributable to owners of parent as of the fiscal year preceding that in which the payment date falls.
 We then determine the amounts for each recipient according to their officer status and pay these amounts in cash.